 - Remain in regular contact with him or her.

-- Keep up with your teen’s progress by being available to speak with your teen’s treatment team.
+- Keep up with your child’s progress by being available to speak with your teen’s treatment team.

 - Attend and actively participate in any family therapy sessions that may be scheduled.

-- Be part of your teen’s discharge planning process, as doing so will inform you of what steps made need to be taken once he or she is ready to return home.
+- Be part of your child’s discharge planning process, as doing so will inform you of what steps made need to be taken once he or she is ready to return home.

 - Follow through on any aftercare recommendations set forth by your teen’s treatment team so that your child can continue building upon whatever positive progress he or she has made.

-Why consider treatment for adjustment disorder at Riverview Behavioral Health Hospital in Texarkana, AR
+Why consider treatment for adjustment disorder for children or adolescents at Riverview Behavioral Health Hospital in Texarkana, AR

 The severity of adjustment disorder symptoms can vary depending on the type and number of impactful events that occurred prior to the onset of said symptoms.
 When allowed to persist, adjustment disorder can wreak havoc of a teen’s life and disrupt healthy daily functioning.
 Being able to participate at school may be more difficult, completing homework may be rife with obstacles, and academic failure is possible if symptoms of this illness begin interfering with academic achievement.